-Information for multi-academy trusts (MATs) that receive a capital funding allocation.
+Information for multi-academy trusts (MATs) and other groups of academies that receive a capital funding allocation.

-Multi-academy trusts (MATs) with at least 5 academies and more than 3,000 pupils will receive a capital funding allocation to deploy strategically across their estate to address their priority maintenance and expansion needs.
-You can read more information here about capital maintenance funding for MATs.
+Multi-academy trusts (MATs) and some other groups of academy trusts with at least 5 academies and more than 3,000 pupils, receive a School Condition Allocation (SCA) to deploy strategically across their estate to address their priority maintenance needs.

-School capital funding allocations: 2015 to 2018 were announced on 9 February 2015 including details of school condition allocations for MATs, devolved formula capital (DFC) allocations for schools and academies, and an explanatory note on the funding methodology.
-EFA has also sent to MATs a copy of their condition dashboard that explains how the data collected by the property data survey programme (PDSP) has informed these allocations.
+School capital funding allocations: 2015 to 2018 gives details of SCAs for MATs, devolved formula capital (DFC) allocations for schools and academies, and an explanatory note on the funding methodology.

 - understand in detail the data relating to the current condition of your estate and develop a long-term asset management strategy